kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 QoS-class resources may be bounded in the way that the number of applications that can be assigned to a specific class (of one QoS-class resource) on a node can be limited.
-This limit is configuratble on a per-class (and per-node) basis.
+This limit is configurable on a per-class (and per-node) basis.
 This can be used to e.g. limit access to a high-tier class.

 Pod-level and container-level QoS-class resources are independent resource types.
-However, specifying a container-level QoS-class resource something in the pod-level request in PodSpec will be regarded by Kubernetres as a default for all containers of the pod.
+However, specifying a container-level QoS-class resource something in the pod-level request in PodSpec will be regarded by Kubernetes as a default for all containers of the pod.

 Currently we identify two types of container-level QoS-class resources (RDT and